ARTbio/startbio/docs/Run-Galaxy/bare-galaxy.md

 - The Galaxy database is automatically upgraded to the latest structure
 - Various tools are upgraded.

-After 8 minute or so, you should see the log freezing with
+After 9 minute or so, you should see the log freezing with:

 ```
 Starting server in PID 3813.